seanbreckenridge/plaintext-playlist/README.md

-playall [playlist]...         | Play songs from multiple playlists shuffle [playlist]            | Shuffle songs from a playlist shuffleall [playlist]...      | Shuffle songs from multiple playlists list [playlist]               | List songs in a playlist listall [playlist]...         | List songs from multiple playlists unique [playlist]             | Reduce a playlist to unique songs
+playall [playlist]...         | Play songs from multiple playlists shuffle [playlist]            | Shuffle songs from a playlist shuffleall [playlist]...      | Shuffle songs from multiple playlists single [playlist]             | Play a single song from a playlist list [playlist]               | List songs in a playlist listall [playlist]...         | List songs from multiple playlists unique [playlist]             | Reduce a playlist to unique songs